The best time to think about long term care is years before you or your loved ones need it. Planning ahead brings valuable peace of mind.

 There are many factors to take into account when arranging care for yourself or a loved one.
 From considering mental capacity and eligibility for state benefits to dealing with Lasting or Enduring Powers of Attorney*.
 You also need to keep in mind the type and location of the care home and funding the care itself.
 This can all be extremely stressful and take an emotional toll.

-The ‘single’ average cost of a residential care home in the UK is around £34,944 a year, increasing to more than £48,812 if you need nursing care.
+The average weekly cost of a residential care home in the UK is £949, increasing to £1,267 if you need nursing care.
 With the average stay at about three years, costs can be huge.1

 You will have plenty to consider if you need care and have to fund the fees yourself.
 You will want to be in a home you like and you will need to be able to pay the fees for as long you need to.
 Protecting your wealth and passing on an inheritance may also be a consideration.